Composita and its properties

+With the above theorems (Section 3), we can obtain compositae for different trigonometric and hyperbolic functions.
+Some examples are presented in Table \ref{Tabl3_compositae}.

 Let us consider the application of compositae for computation of compositions of ordinary generating functions.
-For this purpose, we prove the following theorem. \begin{Theorem} Let there be functions $f(n)$ and $r(n)$ and their generating functions $F(x)=\sum_{n\geqslant 1} f(n)x^n$, $R(x)=\sum_{n\geqslant 0} r(n)x^n$.
-Then for the composition of the generating functions $A(x)=R(F(x))$, the following expression holds true:
+For this purpose, we prove the following theorem. \begin{theorem} Suppose we have the generating function $F(x)=\sum_{n>0} f(n)x^n$, the composita of this generating function $F^{\Delta}(n,k)$, and the generating function $R(x)=\sum_{n\geq 0} r(n)x^n$.
+Then for the composition of generating functions $ A(x)=R(F(x))$ the following condition holds